I am an assistant Professor in the computer science department at

 Purdue university.
 Before joining Purdue in 2015, I was a junior faculty member and an independent research group leader at Saarland University in Germany, where I was heading the Cryptographic Systems Research Group.
 I completed my postdoctoral fellowship at Max Planck Institute for Software Systems (MPI-SWS), Germany in 2012, and received my PhD from the University of Waterloo, Canada in 2010.

-I design, implement, and analyze transparency and privacy enhancing technologies.
-My research integrates cryptography, distributed systems, and hardware-assisted security.
+I design, implement, and analyze privacy and transparency enhancing technologies.
+My research integrates applied cryptography and distributed systems.

 My prominent ongoing research projects are as follows:

-We analyze and improve the privacy and security properties of cryptocurrencies (e.g., Bitcoin) and IOU credit networks (e.g., Ripple).
+We analyze and improve the privacy and security properties of cryptocurrencies (e.g., Bitcoin), IOU credit networks (e.g., Ripple), and commercial blockchain solutions (e.g., Hyperledger).

 We also develop innovative (payment/smart) contracts for interesting real-world applications.